Our research is editorially independent but we may earn a commission for purchases made through our links.

 Why Do It?
-The historic pebbled streets of the Pelourinho, or Historic Center, are lined with dozens of brightly-colored colonial-era buildings.
-The neighborhood served as the city center during Portuguese colonialism, and received its unfortunate name from the whipping post in the central plaza where slaves were publicly punished.
+The historic pebbled streets of the Pelourinho, or Historic Center, are lined with dozens of brightly colored colonial-era buildings.
+The neighborhood served as the city center during Portuguese colonialism and received its unfortunate name from the whipping post in the central plaza where slaves were publicly punished.
 Despite its grisly past, today the area is incredibly charming, and its restoration about two decades ago resulted in a number of cafes, restaurants, shops, cultural centers and art schools.

 Feel the Spray of Mighty Iguazu Falls

 Why Do It?
-It stretches across two miles of rain-forested cliffs and include an astounding 275 individual waterfalls, making it one of the most jaw-dropping treasures in the world.
+It stretches across two miles of rain-forested cliffs and includes an astounding 275 individual waterfalls, making it one of the most jaw-dropping treasures in the world.
 In fact, when taking in the view for the first time, former first lady Eleanor Roosevelt exclaimed, “Poor Niagara!”
-The highest fall, the Garganta do Diabo, plunges 230 feet, one-and-a-half-times the height of Niagara Falls.
+The highest fall, the Garganta do Diabo, plunges 230 feet, 1.5 times the height of Niagara Falls.